enkidevs/curriculum/python/core/classes-i/creating-classes.md

       .format(self.name, self.idnum))
 ```

-Note: When calling methods, you do not need to pass `self` as a parameter, Python does that for you automatically.
+> 💡 On the other hand, when calling methods, you do not need to pass `self` as a parameter, Python does that for you automatically.

 ---